Probal Dasgupta: Education

-For his higher studies Probal chose to study linguistics with Pali as a subsidiary in Kolkata's Sanskrit College.
-After graduating he moved to Deccan College Postgraduate and Research Institute (Pune, Maharashtra) for higher studies in linguistics.
-After a year at this Institute Probal was admitted to New York University's Graduate School of Arts and Science for a graduate programme in Linguistics.
-Probal joined NYU in 1975.
-In 1980 he completed his PhD on Questions and Relative and Complement clauses in a Bangla grammar (supervisors: Lewis Levine, Ray C. Dougherty).
+Dasgupta studied linguistics with Pali as a subsidiary at Sanskrit College, Kolkata.
+He subsequently pursued higher studies in linguistics at Deccan College Postgraduate and Research Institute, Pune.
+In 1975 he joined New York University's Graduate School of Arts and Science, where he completed his PhD in 1980.
+His doctoral dissertation, Questions and Relative and Complement Clauses in a Bangla Grammar, was supervised by Lewis Levine and Ray C. Dougherty.